 During the Coronavirus lockdown, many people have tried their hand at baking at home… so much so that the supermarkets have been cleared of flour, sugar and yeast for weeks!
 I have seen lots of bake-a-longs on social media and many new recipe e-books have been published in this season.
+I hope that some of the information in this blog about baking ratios might help reassure a nervous baker.
+I’ve also added a delicious raspberry crumble bar recipe.

 As a baker myself (and fortunately with some stocks of sugar and flour already in my cupboards), I am enjoying this baking revival immensely… but I have also seen people unhappy with what they have made or struggling to bake at all because they don’t have just the right ingredients.
 I have spent years tinkering with recipes and I wanted to try and demystify some of the beliefs around baking.